How To Grow Basil

-- Cutting board & sharp knife or scissors
+- Sharp knife or herb scissors

 By freezing the basil in olive oil, it is so easy to grab a couple of cubes and saute with your favorite vegetables.
 Use them to make pasta dishes and any sort of pasta sauce.
 They also make great starters for soups and stews.

 The best way to dry basil is in the oven.
 See my full tutorial on drying herbs in the oven.

 Caring for basil is pretty simple, but it can still be slightly daunting at first.
 Here are some answers to questions people have asked.